IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-It must be noted that {{misconfig}} of this document only provides reasonable assurance against misconfiguration but does not prevent an hostile network access provider to advertize wrong information that could lead applications or hosts to select an hostile PvD.
+It must be noted that {{misconfig}} of this document only provides reasonable assurance against misconfiguration but does not prevent an hostile network access provider to advertise wrong information that could lead applications or hosts to select a hostile PvD.

 Users cannot be assumed to be able to meaningfully differentiate between "safe" and "unsafe" networks.
 This is a known attack surface that is present